bviktor/hpkpinx/readme.md

 The config file is located at `/opt/hpkpinx/config.sh`.
 You have the following options:

+### CERT_ROOT

+The path to the folder where dehydrated is putting the Certs (eg. $CERTDIR from the dehydrated config).
+This is Optional, defaults to certs in the nginx folder.

 ### HPKP_AGE

 The time, in seconds, that the browser should remember that this site is only to be accessed using one of the defined keys.